appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/store-value.md

 ## Storage states

-Appsmith’s storeValue() function consists of two storage states: persistent and session state.
+Appsmith’s `storeValue()` function consists of two storage states: persistent and session state.

 #### Persistent state

 If you store value in the persistent state, it remains in the store across different sessions/pages and value is saved even if the page is reloaded.
-By default, the `persist` argument is set to **true** in storeValue() and so the data is saved in a persistent state.
+By default, the `persist` argument is set to **true** in `storeValue()` and so the data is saved in a persistent state.

+*Example*:

-**Example**: if you don't define the value for persist argument, the value is saved in the persistent state by default.
+If you don't define the value for persist argument, the value is saved in the persistent state by default.

 ```
 {{storeValue('one',Input1.text)}}